microsoft/PowerPlatformConnectors/tools/paconn-cli/README.md

 ```
 ### Update an Existing Custom Connector

-Like the `create` operation, an existing custom connector can be updated from the three files introduced earlier.
+Like the `create` operation, an existing custom connector can be updated using the `update` operation.
 Update a connector by running:

-`paconn update --api-prop [Path to apiProperties.json] --api-def [Path to apiDefinition.swagger.json] --icon [Path to icon.png]`
+`paconn update --api-prop [Path to apiProperties.json] --api-def [Path to apiDefinition.swagger.json]`

 or